Season 2 Episode 2: "The Depths of Cousin Fethry!" 10/27/18

 Huey and his cousin Fethry* appear to be kindred spirits.
 They both share a fascination with science, they each wear red caps, and also know the Junior Woodchuck Guidebook like the back of their feathers.
 While it’s true that Huey can sometimes rub his brothers the wrong way with his fastidiousness, they still remain close and appreciate each other’s company.
 Meanwhile, Donald wants nothing to do with his “cuckoo bananas” cousin where Scrooge has literally marooned him to his out-of-date and rundown underwater sea lab.
 Then we get the reveal that Fethry isn’t even a scientist, he’s just the lab’s custodian!

 This really may be the darkest episode thus far.
-Sure, learning the fate of Della Duck in “The Last Flight of the Sunchaser” was sad but the shared grief and despair also speak to a deep sense of love and humanity.
+Sure, learning the fate of Della Duck in “The Last Crash of the Sunchaser” (S1, E22) was sad but the shared grief and despair also speak to a deep sense of love and humanity.
 Fethry receives no such consideration.
 He’s been merely discarded and forgotten by Scrooge like so many of society’s oddballs and half-wits.
 With little to no interaction with the McDucks and Ducks, Fethry has been left to make various creatures of the deep his family, including a jar of krill.
 And, while he was a weirdo to begin with, the isolation and varying degrees of artificial air pressure have taken him to the brink of insanity.